syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Exporting.md

 ---
 layout: post
-title: Exporting of GridControl for Syncfusion Essential Windows Forms
+title: Exporting in Windows Forms Grid Control | Syncfusion
-description: This section explains about the exporting of GridControl to the Excel, Pdf, Word, Html and CSV format.
+description: Learn about Exporting support in Syncfusion Windows Forms Grid Control, its elements and more details.
 platform: windowsforms
 control: GridControl
 documentation: ug
 ---

-# Exporting
+# Exporting in Windows Forms Grid Control
 The columns and rows of the grid can be exported to the Excel, PDF and word documents.
 This section will explain about the properties, methods and events available for exporting the GridControl.

 ## Excel Export